 We’ve seen many breweries create production schedule spreadsheets with complicated color-coding systems and display them on TVs around the production floor for employees to reference.
 They can be onerous to build and even more frustrating to maintain as different fields are accidentally erased and formulas become glitchy.
 Plus, they don’t automatically connect to any kind of task management system, so if you want to send reminders to employees responsible for different parts of the production process, you’ll need to manage that separately.

 A brewery-specific production management system is better suited for growing teams that want to stay organized and get better at planning ahead.
 You can connect everything at the batch level — recipes, related tasks for different team members, equipment, inventory, and more.
-With Ekos specifically, you can even get a birds-eye view by using the facility view of the production floor.
+With Ekos specifically, you can even get a birds-eye view by using the floorplan view of the production floor.

 One of the biggest issues teams without software run into is tracking raw ingredient inventory and remembering to order additional materials before you need them.
 With software, you can set reorder points and get notifications when something is running low.
 That way you avoid downtime and the costly expedited shipping costs that are required if you wait until the last minute.